Guide to the Fundamentals of Helium Leak Testing

 When trying to test hermetically sealed containers, it would be good to try and insert some detectable helium in the assembly process prior to the final seal being made.
 If introducing helium inside the part is not possible, one can try to force helium into the device using a technique called bombing.

-The parts are then soaked in the pressurised helium for a significant amount of time to try and force helium into the potentially leaking part.
-The chamber is then vented and the parts taken out of the chamber.
+The device is then soaked in the pressurised helium to force helium into the potentially leaking part.
+Then the chamber is then vented and the parts taken out of the chamber.

 The parts are then tested with a combination of a gross leak test, to ensure that there is not a big leak, and then a high vacuum helium leak test in an enclosed chamber using a helium mass spectrometer.